Health insurance policies with physiotherapy cover

 Depending on the type of extras policy you have with a physiotherapy inclusion, you will typically be eligible for one of the following types of cover:

-- Percentage benefits: under this benefit structure your rebate will take the form of a percentage (ie 50%) of the fee you’re charged for eligible claims
+- Percentage benefits: under this benefit structure your rebate will take the form of a percentage (e.g. 50%) of the fee you’re charged for eligible claims

-- Set benefits: this sees your rebates come in a fixed dollar amount, such as $45.
+- Set benefits: this sees your rebates come in a fixed dollar amount for each claim, such as $45.

 How to claim

-Claiming on your health insurance for physio visits should be a simple process.
-You can generally:
+Claiming on your health insurance for physio visits can be a simple process.
+The exact steps involved may vary depending on your insurer, but you can generally:

 - Present your private health insurance card at the front desk prior to your session